Published October 27, 2020

 Mature apprenticeships are available to older people looking for experience in trades like construction, plumbing, electrical, and hairdressing.
 While it takes a few years to start to earn significantly above the minimum wage, these are skill shortage areas where life experience is looked upon favourably.

-Careers for People Who Want Fulfillment
+Careers for People Who Want Fulfilment

 Idea 5 – Work For a Non-Profit.

 The non-profit sector needs people from a wide range of industries – communications, marketing, accounting, finance, IT, strategists, people who can raise money and raise awareness.
-Moving to the non-profit sector could be as simple as doing a similar job to what you’re doing now, but for an organisation and a cause you believe in.
+Moving to the non-profit sector could be as simple as doing a similar job to what you’re doing now, but for an organisation and a cause, you believe in.